dret/lectures/www-2018/README.md

 # Surfing the API Web: Web Concepts

-Slides for the presentation at the WWW2018 Web Conference in Lyon, France, April 26, 2018.
+Slides for the presentation at the [Web Conference 2018 (WWW2018)](https://www2018.thewebconf.org/) in Lyon, France, April 26, 2018.

 ## License